zapplebee/droplet/notes/setting-up-the-droplet.md

 the other goal is that all the changes to the site get logged here.

 think of it as a git log + architecture decision record + readme + bullet journal + social media

+the simple form of it has let me write almost 1000 lines already!

+in fact

+TODO: fix the fact that right now the line number width is fixed to three characters